 However, a few notes of caution are necessary regarding the widespread adoption of GPUs.
 CPUs remain essential for workloads that require flexibility, general-purpose computation, or that are memory-bound.
 For example, CPUs equipped with HBM are competitive with GPUs in some cases, particularly in memory-limited tasks.
 Although in the near future, we can expect CPUs to integrate AI acceleration features, they will likely remain complementary to GPUs.
-In addition, while their computational power is undeniable, the energy consumption of GPUs is a growing concern.
-While a laptop requires less than 100W to function, the peak energy consumption of a modern supercomputer like Frontier is around 22MW.
-The community must prioritize energy efficiency as a core design principle for future exascale simulations.
-Time-to-solution should be scaled by power usage when comparing simulations on different architectures.
-Re-evaluating the blind pursuit of raw performance at the cost of enormous energy consumption (\emph{cf.} Figs. \ref{fig:top500}(\subref{fig:top500_power}) and \ref{fig:exponential_growth}(\subref{subfig:cost_regression})) is of paramount importance.
-The focus should shift towards a more balanced approach where algorithmic efficiency, software optimization, and energy-aware hardware design work in synergy.
+In addition, although their computational power is undeniable, the energy consumption of GPUs is a growing concern.
+Whereas a laptop requires less than 100W to function, the peak energy consumption of a modern supercomputer like El Capitan is around 29MW.
+This stark contrast, while not intended as a direct performance comparison, highlights the immense difference in scale and the critical need for energy-efficient exascale computing.
+Even though the total energy consumption of exascale systems will inevitably be higher than previous generations due to their increased scale and capabilities, the community must prioritize energy efficiency as one of the central design principles for future exascale simulations.
+Time-to-solution should be accompanied by energy-to-solution when comparing simulations on different architectures.
+Re-evaluating the blind pursuit of raw performance at the cost of enormous energy consumption is of paramount importance.
+The focus should shift towards a more balanced approach in which algorithmic efficiency, software optimization and energy-aware hardware design work in synergy.

-Importantly, while the exascale era offers exciting prospects for quantum mechanical simulations, it also demands a cohesive effort from the scientific community to overcome the associated challenges.
+Importantly, although the exascale era offers exciting prospects for QM simulations, it also demands a cohesive effort from the scientific community to overcome the associated challenges.
 Collaborative initiatives, such as those driven by global research collaborations and industry partnerships, will be vital in shaping the future of computational chemistry and materials science.
-By embracing energy-efficient computing, stronger collaboration between academia and industry, and prioritizing the development of standardized software tools (e.g. languages, compilers, debuggers, libraries), we can ensure that exascale computing delivers on its promise as a cornerstone of scientific innovation, enabling us to take on grand challenges and push the boundaries of our understanding of the quantum world.
+By embracing energy-efficient computing, stronger collaboration between academia and industry, and prioritizing the development of standardized software tools (such as languages, compilers, debuggers and libraries), we can ensure that exascale computing delivers on its promise as a cornerstone of scientific innovation, enabling us to take on grand challenges and push the boundaries of our understanding of the quantum world.